Skip to main content

 Auto-Attach and Roles

 On each file’s Properties tab, the Auto Attach section lets you configure when the file is loaded into a Thread.
-You can scope auto-attach to specific roles:
+You can scope auto-attach to specific roles: This gives you fine-grained control: a Finance team’s fiscal calendar can auto-load for Finance users on the Snowflake connector, without adding noise to every other Thread.

 For files that aren’t auto-attached, Ana can still find and load them on demand based on what the user is asking.
 Keep the auto-attach list short and reserved for truly universal context.